 - In Email AutoFile, click the cog icon to edit this.

-There are two tabs, Settings and Exclusion.
+There are three tabs, Settings, Exclusion and Defaults.

 Email AutoFile - Settings